brownan/Gamecube-N64-Controller/README.rst

 colors match the actual pin-out.

 Also, as you can see, the Arduino provides power to the controller: 3.3V to the circuits, and 5V for the rumble.
-The Arudino needs its own power supplied to it, either via USB or an external power brick.
+The Arduino needs its own power supplied to it, either via USB or an external power brick.
 The N64 doesn't provide enough power for the Arduino.